webDva/jekyll-now/_posts/2019-05-23-entrepreneurs-effectuation.md

 And to make nothing, and for no one, would facilitate convergence to those nondominated values--because the making of a product à la as an indie maker is but one general means to the end of those values that I have a strong passion for.

-I have other means--present effects with which to use for my benefit which is, ultimately, a nondominated solution to a multiobjective optimization problem.
+I have other means--present effects with which to use for my benefit which is, ultimately, a nondominated solution to a multiobjective function optimization problem.

 What is one such means?